ramonskie/codex/openstack.md

 Once this is done remake the manifest and deploy the Beta (dev) Cloud Foundry with `make manifest deploy`.
 You will also need to delete the original `run` and `system` domains by listing the domains with `cf domains` and then using `cf delete-shared-domain` and `cf delete-domain`.
 Alternatively, if the Cloud Foundry has yet to have any apps/etc. added to it you may want to delete the deployment with `bosh delete deployment dc01-dev-cf-cloudfoundry` and then deploy normally.

+### Production Environment

+Deploying the production environment will be much like deploying the `beta` environment above.
+You will need to deploy a BOSH Director, Cloud Foundry, and any services also deployed in the `beta` site.
+Hostnames, credentials, network information, and possibly scaling parameters will all be different, but the procedure for deploying them is the same.

 ## Logging with Sawmill

 Sawmill is a BOSH release that aggregates logs to assist with troubleshooting Cloud Foundry and its services that support [nxlog][nxlog].
 Although Sawmill logs can be viewed using `curl`, we recommend installing `logemongo` - a CLI tool for Sawmill.
 If you need to store your logs for later access, we recommend using a storage bucket (e.g. S3).